martscho1/historical_s-p_constituents/README.md

 # historical_s-p_constituents
-In this notebook, I will show how scraping data from Wikipedia can be used to obtain (historical) constituent lists of the S&amp;P indices.
+Python code that can be used to scrape data from Wikipedia in order to obtain (historical) constituent lists of the S&P indices.